Learn Computational Electromagnetics Online

-When I was a struggling PhD student, trying to develop my skills and investigate some new topics for my research, I kept running into the same roadblocks.
-All the materials I found assumed that I already knew a lot about those topics – and I didn’t.
+When I was a student trying to develop my skills and learn computational electromagnetics (CEM) as a beginner, I kept running into the same roadblocks.
+The majority of the materials I found assumed that I already knew a lot about those topics – and I didn’t.
 There were no materials out there for someone just getting started.
-There was no “computation for beginners’ class or resource I could find that would start with the basics and then build on them to do something useful and innovative.
-So I created EMPossible to do just that – to be the thing I wish I’d had when I was getting started.
+I couldn’t find any resources that would start with the basics and then build on them to do something useful and innovative.
+Remembering this frustration, I created EMPossible – to be the resource I wish I had when I was getting started.

-Computational EM was the spark, but education is taking it’s time to modernize itself.
-We have all these new ways to demonstrate topics, such as the internet, advanced graphics, VR but traditional education is slow to adapt these methods, particularly in more advanced topics.
-I want to make EMPossible a place to made animations and visualizations an integral part of the learning experience.
-Our courses include graphical explanations of how to not only compute, but visualize what is happening, for further understanding.
-A picture is worth a thousand words, and a animation of how fields interact or how light beams can travel can be invaluable.
-In the future, you can expect EMPossible to incorporate VR, MR and new technologies to explain complex topics.
-We’re hoping to set the bar high for future educators.
+Computational electromagnetics was the spark, but education is taking it’s time to modernize itself.
+Technology has given us new ways to teach, such as the internet, advanced graphics and virtual reality (VR), but traditional education is slow to adapt these methods, particularly in more advanced topics.
+I want to make EMPossible a place where animations and visualizations are an integral part of the learning experience.
+Our courses include graphical explanations of the physics of devices, the math describing them, and how to simulate and analyze them.

 EMPossible courses are based on a very visual approach to learning – you will learn the theory, math and implementation through graphics and animations.
 You will see how electromagnetic waves interact with materials and devices.
 You will see how complicated math equation transform into matrices and simple computer codes to perform the calculations.

 You will be learning from one of the top experts in the field, Dr. Raymond C. Rumpf, who brings many years of research and teaching experience to each course.
 Check out samples of EMPossible’s great instructional videos below.